Focus on

 Image 2 of 2

 Come and discover this display for yourself!
-These documents can be found on the first floor at The National Archives in Kew.
+This record can be found on the first floor of The National Archives in Kew.

 The National Archives is the official archive of the UK government, and England and Wales.
 We are the guardians of over 1,000 years of iconic national documents.